ioBroker/ioBroker.iot/README.md

 If the group has only one state, it can be renamed, as for this the state's smartName will be used.
 If the group has more than one state, the group must be renamed via the enumeration's names.

-To create own groups, the user can install "scenes" adapter or create "script" in Javascript adapter.
+To create own groups, the user can install "scenes" adapter or create "script" in JavaScript adapter.

 ### Replaces
 You can specify strings that could be automatically replaced in the device names.
 E.g., if you set replaces to: